Cuban migration to Miami: Politics

 The Cubans arriving after 1980 have closer ties to those remaining in Cuba.
 They tend to take charter flights to and from Miami to Cuba.

-In 2016 Hillary Clinton performed better than Obama in several heavily Cuban American neighborhoods.
+In 2016, Hillary Clinton performed better than Barack Obama in several heavily Cuban American neighborhoods.

-In Miami-Dade County, in the 2020 election, Cuban Americans tended to vote for Donald Trump in spite of rhetoric perceived as offensive to Latin Americans.
-Residents of Cuban descent often had an antagonism against progressive movements due to a perceived association with the socialist politics of Fidel Castro.
-Trump sought to attract these voters by implementing anti-Cuba policies.
-The courting of Miami Cubans, including those who had recently arrived in the U.S. and those who are of younger demographics, contributed to Trump taking Florida's electoral votes.
+In Miami-Dade County, in the 2020 election, Cuban Americans tended to vote for President Donald Trump in spite of rhetoric perceived as offensive to Latin Americans.
+Residents of Cuban descent often had an antagonism against progressive movements due to a perceived association with the socialist politics of Fidel Castro and other anti-communist sentiments.
+Trump sought to attract Cuban American voters by implementing policies hostile to the Cuban regime.
+The courting of Miami Cubans, including those who had recently arrived in the U.S. and those who are of younger demographics, contributed to Trump winning Florida's electoral votes.
 Miami-Dade County nevertheless voted for Joe Biden, but the margin of victory for the Democrats was lower than in the previous few election cycles.

+Leading up the 2024 election, more than two-thirds of likely Cuban American voters in Miami-Dade County planned to vote for Trump, voicing support for his deportation policies and opposition to liberal Democrats.